Ryankolsen/Jupyter_Notebook_Stack_Survey_2020/README.md

 Programming languages currently known
 Programming languages desired to learn

-Please see screenshots or download the .pdf file to view.
-(The .pdf will not display some charts if opened in GitHub)
+Please see screenshots in the file titled "Jupyter Notebook Stack Overflow Screenshots.pdf" or download the .pdf file titled "2020 Data Final Copy" to view.
+(The file "2020 Data Final Copy" will not display some charts if opened in GitHub)